Seeking Justice

 Blue text is used to denote a hyperlink, which takes you to another website or to a different page or location on this website when clicked.

-The text [Our Case] is used to denote a link to a page on this website that details our own experience regarding a particular issue.
+The text [AI Analysis] is used to denote a link to a page on this website that contains a detailed Artificial Intelligence (AI) Analysis of our own experience surrounding a particular issue.

 Quotations: